-Given the sequence of line bundles $L_n$ on $\text{Coh}^{d}(X)$ and the norm on graded points $b$, we can define a numerical invariant $\nu$ as explained in Subsection \ref{subsection: background theta stratifications}.
-For our discussion we only need to understand the corresponding polynomial $\nu(f)$ assigned to a given nondegenerate filtration $f$. \begin{defn} Let $f: \Theta_K \rightarrow \text{Coh}^{d}(X)$ be a nondegenerate filtration given by $(\mathcal{F}_m)_{m\in \mathbb{Z}}$.
+Given the sequence of line bundles $L_n$ on $\Coh^{d}(X)$ and the norm on graded points $b$, we can define a numerical invariant $\nu$ as explained in Subsection \ref{subsection: background theta stratifications}.
+For our discussion we only need to understand the corresponding polynomial $\nu(f)$ assigned to a given nondegenerate filtration $f$. \begin{defn} Let $f: \Theta_k \rightarrow \Coh^{d}(X)$ be a nondegenerate filtration given by $(\mathcal{F}_m)_{m\in \mathbb{Z}}$.
 We define the numerical invariant $\nu(f)$ to be the polynomial in $\mathbb{R}[n]$ given by

-\end{defn} We use the same formula to define a numerical invariant $\nu$ for each of the moduli stacks described in \ref{section: related moduli problems}.
-In each case, the corresponding sequence of line bundles $L_n$ and the rational quadratic norm $b$ are pullbacked using the forgetful morphism $\text{Coh}^{d}(X)$.
+\end{defn} We use the same formula to define a numerical invariant $\nu$ for each of the moduli stacks described in Subsection \ref{section: related moduli problems}.
+In each case, the corresponding sequence of line bundles $L_n$ and the rational quadratic norm $b$ are pulled back using the forgetful morphism $\Coh^{d}(X)$.